Traveling in Finland

 In addition to using trains, buses or planes to get around in Finland, renting a car is also an idea you might be considering.
 There are however things you should consider before driving in Finland.
 Firstly the traffic in Finland is right-handed and your car needs to have headlights on during the daytime as well.
 Roads in Finland are in general well maintained and traffic jams are rare, except occasionally in the capital area.
 In rural areas there is often little traffic – A summer night drive through the light and lush landscape under the pastel sky can truly be an experience!

-However, you should always watch out for the elk’s and in Lapland reindeer’s.
+However, you should always watch out for the elks and reindeers in Lapland.
 Elk tend to be on the move at dusk and dawn and may wander or run to roads.
 Same thing with reindeer however they tend to wander any time of day.
-Please also note that if you notice an oncoming driver flashing their headlights, it can mean that there are animals on the road ahead, your car does not have its high-beams on, or something else to watch out.
+Please also note that if you notice an oncoming driver flashing their headlights, it can mean that there are animals on the road ahead, your car have its high-beams on, or something else to watch out.
 Finland is sparsely populated, but you most likely find someone to help you in case of emergency even on the road.
 But it might be a good idea to check the gas stations in advance if taken a long trip.

 Practical information about Finland